Cow Chip Fuel

 As we go this lovely morning

-Chipping where the grass is green.
+Chipping where the grass is green. - See that mirage over yonder.

 Where the level pastures break.